mne-tools/mne-python/doc/source/manual/cookbook.rst

 **\---megreg <value>**

     Regularize the MEG part of the noise-covariance matrix by this amount.
     Suitable values are in the range 0.05...0.2.
-For details, see Section 6.2.4.
+For details, see :ref:`CBBHEGAB`.

 **\---eegreg <value>**